 Correspondence between Richard Henry Pratt and the Interior Department regarding the Office of Indian Affairs request to discipline Pratt for insubordination in the matter of not re-nominating M. L. Silcott and Maud Mosher.

-Lizzie M. Hill asks W. A. Jones if she has been appointed as an Assistant Matron.
+Lizzie Hill asks W. A. Jones if she has been appointed as an Assistant Matron.
 If not, she would like to return home for a visit and then return to Carlisle to go on outing.

 Wisconsin Congressman James H. Davidson requests information on the complaint of Mrs. Albert Bowers who desires the return of her children from the Carlisle Indian School.

 Richard Henry Pratt provides J. H. Dortch with information related to Josiah Archiquette.